-e) Is external audit required by law for all foundations?
-Yes.

-f) By whom should audits be undertaken?
+- e) Is external audit required by law for all foundations?
+Yes. - f) By whom should audits be undertaken?
 Do requirements/guidelines exist regarding international and national auditing agencies and standards?

-If the foundation wants to or is obliged to submit an external audit of financial statements, then it is required to hire a certified auditing agency or an external auditor in accordance with the Law on Accounting and Auditing of one of the entities or Brčko District, depending where the head office of the foundation is located.
+If the foundation wants to or is obliged to submit an external audit of financial statements, then it is required to hire a certified auditing agency or an external auditor in accordance with the Law on Accounting and Auditing of one of the entities or Brčko District, depending on where the head office of the foundation is located.

-19. Supervision: Which authority, what measures?
+20. Supervision: Which authority, what measures?

-a) What type of body is the supervisory authority? (multiple answers possible)
+- a) What type of body is the supervisory authority? (multiple answers possible)

-$\checkmark$ A public administrative body
+- ☑ A public administrative body

-A public independent body
+- □ A public independent body

-A combination of a governmental body and a court
+- □ A combination of a governmental body and a court

-A court
+- \Box A court

-A public administrative body and an independent body
+- □ A public administrative body and an independent body

-☑ A tax authority
+- ☑ A tax authority

-Other
+- □ Other

-b) Does the supervisory body review reports?
+- b) Does the supervisory body review reports?

-$\overline{\mathbf{V}}$ Yes
+- ⊠ Yes

-No
+- 🗆 No

-c) Are foundations subject to inspection?
+- c) Are foundations subject to inspection?

-$\overline{\checkmark}$ Yes
+- 🗹 Yes

-No
+- 🗆 No

-d) Is approval from the authority required for certain decisions of the governing board?
+- d) Is approval from the authority required for certain decisions of the governing board?

-Yes, formal approval is needed
+- □ Yes, formal approval is needed

-Yes, needs just to be informed
+- □ Yes, needs just to be informed

-$\checkmark$ No
+- ⊠ No

-If y es, please specify which type of decisions:
+If yes, please specify which type of decisions:

-e) Is it mandatory to have a state supervisory official on the governing board?

-Yes

-$\checkmark$ No

-Can a government official be appointed to the governing board by a state authority, if so please mention:
+- e) Is it mandatory to have a state supervisory official on the governing board? - □ Yes - ⊠ No - □ Can a government official be appointed to the governing board by a state authority, if so please mention: - f) What enforcement measures are in place (including compliance measures and sanctions for non-compliance) concerning registrations, governance, reporting, and public-benefit status?

-f) What enforcement measures are in place (including compliance measures and sanctions for
+The enforcement measures are a ban on activities and a misdemeanour fine.

-20. When and how does a foundation dissolve?
+21. When and how does a foundation dissolve?